All About Kitchen Sink Drainage | Common Complaints We Receive

 "If I can't escape water spots, how can I reduce them?"Let's bring up the science stuff again; remember the "Adhesion" effect?

 - If water sticks to things, we need the water not to stick to things.

 - Fancy Word Time! - Hydrophobic - The resistance of water to adhere or mix with a substance.
 (Like oil)

-Create a more hydrophobic surface on your sink.
-One method is to use a stainless steel polish or wax.
-Personally I use a stainless wax that I get from a large homestore.
+Create a more hydrophobic surface on your kitchen sink drain.
+One method is to apply a stainless steel polish or wax to the surface of your sink drain.
+Personally, I use a stainless wax that I get from a large home store.

 Keep in mind, if you use a wax/polish, the water may still stay in the sink, but beaded up (Like a freshly waxed car).
 If the water drops dry, those pesky trace minerals can still leave a spot.
 However, having a polished surface under the spot help clean that spot off much, much easier.

-Another method is to take a dab of olive oil on a paper towel and apply to the sink.
+Another method is to apply a dab of olive oil to the surface of your kitchen sink drain with a paper towel.
 You do not need a lot!